 The problem with the dialogue is further exacerbated by the patchy acting quality from both Garfield and especially Driver, whos Portuguese accents fail to sound convincing and lack of chemistry makes the idea that these two characters have known each other a long time feel unbelievable, in fact, in places they didn’t even seem like they were friends nevermind a brotherly bond.

-The film does have some redeeming aspects, particularly the Japanese characters, who in parts are the only thing driving the plot along.
-It was also interesting to listen to some of the theological debates about how and why Catholicism isn’t compatible with Japanese culture or seeing how scared the authorities were that this new religion would spread and destabilise the status quo.
+The film has some redeeming aspects, particularly the Japanese characters, who in parts are the only thing driving the plot along.
+It was also interesting to listen to some theological debates about how and why Catholicism isn’t compatible with Japanese culture or seeing how scared the authorities were that this new religion would spread and destabilise the status quo.